The COVID-19 pandemic is showing that we must change how we care for our seniors – and we need to act quickly with a coordinated national response.

 This is also correct – but one of the “uncomfortable truths” is that this situation didn’t just happen recently – it has been there for decades, allowed to grow in varying proportions in different provinces and entrench so deeply that the COVID-19 pandemic has caused nothing short of a national tragedy for many vulnerable seniors, their families and their caregivers.

-Simply put, it’s a national tragedy that requires – and deserves – national attention.
+Simply put, it’s a national tragedy that requires – and deserves – national attention and action.

 Who pays for it trap